indigo-dc/indigo-datacloud-releases/indigo1/fgtools1.md

 # fgTools v.
 1.0.0

-**fgTools** are A collection of tools and utilities for general purpose usage such as: code and service maintenance, installation facilities, etc.:
+**fgTools** are a collection of tools and utilities for general purpose usage such as: code and service maintenance, installation facilities, etc.:
 * *pushProxy* - Timely provides robot proxies to a given set of target hosts
 * *updateCode* - Utility to manage **fgAPIServer** (front-end) and **APIServer daemon** FutureGateway components.